Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

 Releasing goods to free circulation

-If you want to destroy the goods rather than re-export them you must contact the National Carnet Unit for approval.
+If you want to destroy the goods rather than re-export them you must contact the National ATA Carnet Unit for approval.
 You’ll have to pay import duties and import VAT based on the value and duty rate applicable to the waste or scrap.
-Destruction will be at your expense.
+You will have to pay for the destruction.

 If you’ll be diverting or destroying the goods in another EU country you must contact the customs authority in the country concerned.